wangyu09/exkaldi/docs/contents/Load.md

 Load an index table from dict, or archive table file.

 **Args:**
-_target_: dict object, ArkIndexTable object, bytes archieve object or archieve table file.
+_target_: dict object, ArkIndexTable object, bytes archive object or archive table file.
 _name_: a string.
 _useSuffix_: if _target_ is file path and not default suffix, specified it.